Introduction to Vue Storefront

 The blue parts on the diagram are responsible for offline cache and will be explained later in the article.

-How it works?
+# How does it work?

 There are 3 concepts you need to be familiar with while working with Vue Storefront.

-- Vue Storefront Core (
+Vue Storefront Core (

-- Vue Storefront Modules (
+Vue Storefront Modules (

-- Vue Storefront Themes (
+Vue Storefront Themes (

-To summarize: Your shop is basically a Vue storefront theme that uses features provided by modules.
-Vue Storefront core glues it all together
+To summarize: Your shop is basically a Vue Storefront theme that uses features provided by modules.
+Vue Storefront Core glues it all together.

 Useful materials: Vue Storefront project structure

-Installing Vue Storefront
+# Installing Vue Storefront

-- you can set up frontend with your own
+- You can set up frontend with your own

-vue-storefront-apiand database dumped from demo
+vue-storefront-apiand database dumped from the demo.

-- you can set up frontend with
+- You can set up frontend with

-vue-storefront-apiconnected to your eCommerce backend
+vue-storefront-apiconnected to your eCommerce backend.

-To do any of this simply type
+To do any of this, simply type

 yarn installer in the root of the project and answer the questions in the console.
 Once the installation is done, type

 # Vue Storefront config file

 config folder.
 The